CANUSA Games: History

-Opening Ceremonies
+Opening ceremonies

-The Opening Ceremonies of the CANUSA Games are arguably the most highlighted piece of the weekend.
+The opening ceremonies of the CANUSA Games are arguably the most highlighted piece of the weekend.
 One of these highlights is most certainly the running relay which covers the distance between Flint and Hamilton - 245 miles.
 Departing the night before from the visiting city, relay runners carry the torch over the border, which is one of the longest international runs in all of North America.
 The torch is run into the venue in which the opening ceremonies are held, which represents the official start of the Games.

 To symbolize the relationship between the sister cities, the national anthems (from both nations) are sung by everyone present at the Opening Ceremonies.
 The Friendship Trophy is also given by the Mayor of the host city to the Mayor of the visiting city as a symbol of friendship and peace.
 The Games take the true meaning of friendship to task as each year the visiting country's athletes "billet" or reside with their counterparts during the entire weekend beyond competition.
 It is considered the signature of the Game's existence.

+Journalist Ivan Miller of the Hamilton Spectator wrote the games' code of ethics and athletes' oath in 1959.